 After delivery, some babies go home within a couple of days while others may need to stay with us for a longer period of time.
 For as long as your little one needs to stay with us, The Mother Baby Center believes that every family deserves the best for their baby.

-At The Mother Baby Center, we promote "rooming in."
-After delivery, you and baby stay in the same private room, where you can get to know baby's schedule and baby can be closest to your comfort.
+At The Mother Baby Center, we promote “rooming in.”
+After delivery, you and baby stay in the same private room, where you can get to know the baby’s schedule and be closest to your comfort.
 However, we know that sometimes you need time to yourself to shower or to nap.

 Our newborn nursery is the place your baby will be if he or she is not with you.
 Your nurse will observe the baby both in the nursery and in your room.
 When you are ready, they will help you care for your newborn in your room.
 If you need extra recovery time, know that your baby will receive expert care.

 Sometimes, a baby needs a higher level of care, which we are proud to offer at Children’s Minnesota special care nursery or neonatal intensive care unit (NICU), which is conveniently connected to The Mother Baby Center.
 As the largest high-risk neonatal referral center in the Upper Midwest, we bring together more than 500 experts specially trained in caring for babies who arrive early or with unique needs.
 Learn more about the neonatal care program at Children’s Minnesota.

 Even if your baby seems healthy, he or she needs to be tested for several rare disorders that may not be visible at birth.
 These disorders can be treated or helped through interventions if diagnosed early.
 This can mean preventing illness, physical and mental disabilities, or even death.
 Newborn screenings take place at The Mother Baby Center within 24 to 48 hours after your baby is born.